 The Rutgers Confucius Institute sponsors many China Studies related events and programs.

-The Rutgers East Asian Library has a strong and growing collection of Chinese language materials.
+The Rutgers East Asian Library has a strong and growing collection of Chinese, Japanese, and Korean language materials.

-The library is also expanding the collection of online databases and electronic resources.
+The Rutgers Library is also expanding the collection of online databases and electronic resources.

 Our History: Our department has a long and rich history of exchange with East Asia, and we are currently celebrating two important milestones:

-- 1966--Looking back fifty years, we remember the beginnings of our department with the advent of Chinese language courses at Rutgers in 1966, taught by our founding Chair Professor Ching-I Tu, who will be retiring at the end of 2017.
+- 1966--Looking back fifty years, we remember the beginnings of our department with the advent of Chinese language courses at Rutgers in 1966, taught by our founding Chair Ching-I Tu, who retired in 2018.

 Asian Languages and Cultures invites you to explore our department's website, participate in our exciting programs, and to celebrate these important milestones with us!